-The English Learner Advisory Committee (ELAC) is a school-level committee comprised of parents, staff, and community members designated to advise Orange County Workforce Innovation High School leadership on English Learner programs and services.
-Each school with 21 or more English Learners must establish a functioning ELAC meeting on a quarterly basis.
+The English Learner Advisory Committee (ELAC) is a school-level committee comprised of parents, staff, and community members designated to advise Orange County Workforce Innovation leadership on English Learner programs and services.
+Each school with 21 or more English Learners must establish a functioning ELAC.
+The ELAC provides valuable input and advice on school decisions and use of funding sources devoted to English Learners (California Education Code EC 35147 (c), 52176 (b & c), 62002.5, 64001 (a)), (5 CCR § Section 11308 (b, c & d)).